outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - example:
             - if a dependency has a vulnerability, all its dependent components might inherit it through usage or inclusion
           - solution:
-            - the solution could involve fixing the other component, or communicating info to help the component fix itself
+            - the solution could involve:
+              - fixing the other component
+              - communicating info to help the component fix itself
+            - a general solution could involve:
+              - delegating error-type identification to components in positions that can identify error types
           - relevant interface component:
             - perspectives
               - in a system with optimal component communcation, solutions built/derived/found/identified by other components can prevent error types bc different perspectives of other components can identify errors before the origin component identifies its own errors (concept of 'self-awareness')